Does stress cause stomach problems?

 In addition, you might find that stress affects your appetite, causing you to eat more or less than you would normally.

-Stress is also known to be a trigger for long-term conditions affecting the digestive system, irritable bowel syndrome (IBS) is often caused by stress, and flare ups of inflammatory bowel disease, like Crohn's or Colitis, can be triggered by stress.
+Stress and anxiety are also known to be a trigger for long-term conditions affecting the digestive system, IBS is often caused by stress, and flare ups of inflammatory bowel disease, like Crohn’s or Colitis, can be triggered by stress.

 If you have IBS, you’ll probably know that feeling stressed and anxious can cause a flare-up of symptoms.
 Before a big event or on a day where you have to meet lots of work deadlines, you might experience cramps, bloating, diarrhoea or constipation.

-If you’re expecting a flare-up of IBS due to stress, it can be a good idea to stock up on medicines to treat your symptoms in the short term.
+If you’re expecting a flare-up of IBS due to stress, might be a good idea to stock up on medicines to treat your symptoms in the short term.
 Loperamide is a good treatment for diarrhoea, while laxatives can help with constipation.
 For bloating and cramps, you could try Buscopan.

 In the long term, The IBS Network has some good resources for coping with stress.